Board of Directors

 Linda Rubio Frausto served as a Certified Nurse’s Aide for over twenty years before becoming a full-time Insurance Agent for Direct Auto and Life and where she has been for 7 years and has lived in the Waco area for last 15 years.
 In that short amount of time, Linda has actively led a high-performance team, earning the 2013 Team Player Award, 2014 Top Performing Agent Regional Award, 2014-2015 Top Performing Store, 2014 -2018 Agent Marketing Award, 2014 Store of the Year, 2014 Dealership Marketing Award, 2014 Bright Idea Award, 2016-2017 highest net written premium, 2016 Highest FC Score, also Lead Agent for Direct Auto, 2014 CTHCC Corporate Business of the Year Award and 2018 Recognition for Dedicated Service.
 She and her late husband, Raul Frausto, have five children and seven grandchildren.
 Linda is very involved with her families’ school interests and activities in addition to church activities at First Baptist Church of Elm Mott.
 In her spare time, she loves to read and volunteer with community events.
 Linda looks forward to engaging Chamber members and community partners in upcoming events, making a difference one connection at a time.
 Linda also serves on the First Baptist Church of Elm Mott Youth and Personal Committees.

-Henry Carbajal is currently employed at Imperial Woodworks as a Sales Representative.
-Henry is also a graduated from University High School & Baylor University.
-Not only is Henry the ultimate sports fan, but he has also worked to help generations of community children learn and love sports as well.
-He enjoys watching the Texas Rangers, Dallas Cowboys, & Baylor Bears take the field.
+Henry Carbajal is currently employed at Placements Unlimited Inc. as Business Development/Transportation Supervisor.
+Henry is also a graduate from University High School and attended Baylor University.
+Not only is Henry the ultimate sports fan, but he has also has worked to help generations of children in the Waco community to learn and love sports as well.
+He enjoys watching the Texas Rangers, Dallas Cowboys, and all Baylor University athletics.
 He personally takes the field as UIL/TASO game official with volleyball, basketball, baseball, and Waco ISD football.
 Henry has served the CTHCC Board for several years, but he has also served as a leader in many community groups including Little League Baseball, WISD CDMC Committees, Optimist Club, Greater Waco Sports Commission.
 Henry enjoys his work with the CTHCC for the opportunities to network with businesses and the Hispanic Community.
 His goals are to help promote the use of local businesses and member businesses to meet growing community needs.

 Mark Heslep has owned Luxury Limousine of Waco for ten years, and won the 2014 CTHCC Small Business of the Year Award.
 He attended McLennan Community College, Clear Creek Seminary, and Warren Robbins University.
 He and his wife, Margie, have three sons: Mark, Jr., Brent and Preston.
 Mark serves as a church minister at Grace Gospel Church in Axtell where he shares a strong passion for God and music.
 He has enjoyed his Chamber membership for years, appreciating how staff & leadership focus on helping small businesses succeed.
 He looks forward to serving as a Board Director to increase his opportunities in helping others achieve their personal and business goals.